 Garlic Parmesan Mashed Potatoes

 These Garlic Parmesan Mashed Potatoes is my new favorite potato dish, too, because it is so very simple to make.
-It also packs a ton of flavor into the potatoes and works as a side dish for a weeknight meal, as well as a holiday like Thanksgiving or Christmas.
+Like my recipe for Twice Baked Potato Casserole it also packs a ton of flavor into the potatoes and works as a side dish for a weeknight meal, as well as a holiday like Thanksgiving or Christmas.

 No matter when you serve this mashed potato casserole, it’s gonna be a hit!